stephaneyfx/enum-iterator/enum-iterator/README.md

 - [📖 Documentation](https://docs.rs/enum-iterator)
 - [⚖ 0BSD license](https://spdx.org/licenses/0BSD.html)

-Tools to iterate over the variants of a field-less enum.
+Tools to iterate over the values of a type.

-See the `IntoEnumIterator` trait.
+See the [`IntoEnumIterator`] trait.

 # Example
 ```rust